JianpanHuang/mri_simu/README.md

 # mri_simu
-This repository contains Matlab codes for MRI for educational purpose
+This repository contains Matlab codes for MRI simulation for educational purpose

 magn1: Simulate the magnetization precession under B0.